JeffDeCola/my-cheat-sheets/development/operating-systems/linux/systemd-systemctl-cheat-sheet/README.md

 ## ENABLE A SERVICE AT BOOT

-Now comes the meat and potatoes, getting the service to run at boot.
+Now comes the meat and potatoes; getting the service to run at boot.

+First enable the service to start at boot,

 ```bash
 systemctl enable say-hi
 ```

-It will create a symlink,
+Reboot your system.

-Test it be rebooting and checking the status,
+Now check the status,

 ```bash
 journalctl -f